syncfusion-content/windowsforms-docs/WindowsForms/Bullet-Graph/Range-Settings.md

 ### Binding RangeStroke to Ticks and Labels:

-By setting BindWithRangeStrokeToLabels, the stroke of the labels is set related to the stroke of the specified ranges.
-Similarly, by setting BindWithRangeStrokeToTicks, the stroke of the ticks is set related to the stroke of the specified ranges.
+By setting BindRangeStrokeToLabels, the stroke of the labels is set related to the stroke of the specified ranges.
+Similarly, by setting BindRangeStrokeToTicks, the stroke of the ticks is set related to the stroke of the specified ranges.

 {% highlight c# %}